 For applicants with unconditional offers, this should be by the deadline specified in the studentship offer.
 For applicants with conditional offers, copies of degree certificate(s) should be provided by late July.
 More information about the specific deadline for receipt of qualifications will be provided through the application process.
 Applicants holding an offer conditional on successful completion of a Master's degree will be required to provide confirmation of the official final degree result when available.
-Applicants must satisfy the funding body's minimum academic requirements (normally a 2.1 Honours degree or equivalent qualifications to be used to meet the academic requirements before the start of the studentship.
+Applicants must satisfy the funding body's minimum academic requirements (normally a 2.1 Honours degree or equivalent qualification acceptable to the University) and must have official, final results of all qualifications to be used to meet the academic requirements before the start of the studentship.